co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 [ -f "$dir/$pass" ] && xclip -sel clip "$dir/$pass"
 ```

 Now here is where it gets interesting.
 You can point a `dmenu` script to another `dmenu` script, this allows you to essentially navigate a directory of menus.
-I have such a setup here for opening up certain school documents and folders with ease:
+I have such a setup here (which I can initiate with **Super +b**) for opening up certain school documents and folders with ease:

 ![gif](https://i.postimg.cc/0QPnnyC0/out.gif)